barrybecker4/svelte-world-conflict/README.md

 - Original World Conflict game by Jakub Wasilewski
 - Google Apps Script version by Barry Becker
-- SvelteKit port and modernization by Barry Becker
+- SvelteKit port and modernization by Barry Becker (with halp from Claude AI)

 ---